Jerry Huang

 Hi!
 I am a PhD student in the Computer Science Department at Carnegie Mellon University, where I'm very lucky to be advised by Professor Nicholas Boffi.

-Outside of research, I can be found playing tennis, watching my agents go brrrr, or attempting various new hobbies.
+Outside my PhD, I can be found playing tennis, watching my agents go brrrr, or attempting new hobbies.
 Recently, I learned some photography, guitar, and dance.

 Publications